- January 27, 2015

 "Kiai Resonance" is a rhythm-based fighting game where players duel in sync with traditional Japanese music.
 Using motion controllers, players execute precise strikes and blocks, strategizing to counter their opponent's moves.
 Immerse in the absorbing reality of intense duels, where mastering the rhythm of battle is key to victory.

-- Beautiful art style that resembles traditional Japanese paintings, enhancing the game's atmosphere.
+- Beautiful art style that evokes traditional Japanese paintings, enhancing the overall atmosphere of the game.

-- Simple yet engaging combat mechanics that emphasize timing and strategy, making each duel feel intense.
+- Simple yet engaging combat mechanics that emphasize timing and strategy, making each duel feel intense and rewarding.

-- Local multiplayer mode provides a fun experience with friends, despite the lack of online players.
+- Local multiplayer mode provides a fun experience with friends, allowing for enjoyable quick matches.

 - Severe lack of content, with only two characters and a few stages, leading to repetitive gameplay.

-- Online multiplayer is essentially dead, making it difficult to find matches and complete online achievements.
+- Online multiplayer is essentially non-existent, making it difficult to find matches and complete online achievements.

 graphics